Skip to main content

 “Contributor” refers to anyone who is required to provide information as part of a student's FAFSA, such as a parent/stepparent.
 Previously, these contributors were referred to as Parent 1 and Parent 2.
 The way in which a student answers questions in the FAFSA will determine which contributors (if any) will be required to provide information.
 Being a contributor does not mean they are financially responsible for the student's education costs, but it does mean the contributor must provide information on the FAFSA or the application will be considered incomplete.
 If the student is required to included information from contributors in their FAFSA, and does not, the FAFSA will remain incomplete and a calculation for federal aid eligibility cannot occur.

-Because you need to complete the FAFSA for each year you are in college, you will want to record and keep you and your parents’ login information in a safe place.
+Because you need to complete the FAFSA for each year you are in college, you will want to record and

 2. Complete the FAFSA at https://fafsa.gov/